CU-CommunityApps/ct-aws-lambda-python-saml/README.md

 - Example: `'["abc123","xzy789"]'`
 - Example: `'[]'` (empty list)

+**`AllowUnauthorizedCookiesParam`**
+- String value of "true" or "false" that is passed as an environment variable to the Lambda function.
+If "false", then the Lambda function won't respond to a `GET /cookies` request by returning CloudFront signed cookies.
+For testing purposes a "true" value is useful to understand how the CloudFront signed cookies work.
+The default is "false" because you don't want to deploy this solution in production and accidentally treat all requests to `/cookies` as if made by an authorized user.
+- Example: 'false'

 **`SamlIdpHostNameParam`**
 - The SAML Identity Provider host name.
 This example is specifically configured to use the URLs of the test or production Shibboleth SAML IdP at Cornell.
 - Example: `shibidp-test.cit.cornell.edu`